+EPM 27918 was applied for by Ballymore Resources and officially granted to the Company by the Department of Resources in May 2022.
+The Company was attracted to this area due to its copper potential.
 Mineralisation was first discovered at Mount Molloy in 1883 by Patrick Molloy, after whom the town of Mount Molloy was named.
 Initially, minor mining of oxidised ore took place until 1902.
-John Moffat of Irvinebank incorporated Mount Molloy into his mining and metals empire and built a smelter 3km away from the mine, close to the township of Mount Molloy, in 1904.
+John Moffat of Irvinebank incorporated Mount Molloy into his mining and metals empire and, in 1904, built a smelter 3km from the mine, close to the township of Mount Molloy.
 The main mining period occurred from 1905 to 1907, when operations ceased due to falling copper prices.
-The mine was briefly re-worked by a syndicate in 1918 and again in 1941 to 1942.
+The mine was briefly re-worked by a syndicate in 1918 and again from 1941 to 1942.

-The deepest shaft is reported to have reached 143m with ore zones assaying up to 20% copper with widths up to 4m.
+The deepest shaft is reported to have reached 143m with ore zones assaying up to 20% copper.
 There was also a significant amount of high-grade zinc ore encountered, but this was not mined due to the lack of market at the time.
-Production figures are incomplete, although records suggest a total of 43,600 tons of ore was mined producing 3,900 tons of copper metal at 8.7% Cu1.
+Production figures are incomplete, although records suggest a total of 43,600 tons of ore was mined producing 3,900 tons of copper metal at 8.7% Cu.